Akshay Naheta: Early life and education

 Naheta was born in Mumbai in 1981 to an Indian family of jewelers.
 He graduated with a Bachelor of Science in electrical engineering from the University of Illinois at Urbana-Champaign (UIUC) in 2003.
 At UIUC he was a recipient of several awards for academics, research and leadership.
 In 2020, he received a Young Alumni Achievement Award from the university.

 He subsequently obtained an S.M. in electrical engineering and computer science from the Massachusetts Institute of Technology (MIT) in 2004.
 He dropped out of pursuing a PhD at MIT to begin a career in finance.

 Career

 Distributed Technology Research

 Naheta established Distributed Technology Research within the Emirate's international financial free zone.
-DTR seamlessly bridges national payment systems around the world to make financial transactions efficient, secure and universally accessible.
-By leveraging blockchain technologies for transparency, security and instantaneous settlements.
+DTR, a fintech company focused on simplifying global payments infrastructure.
+The company entered into a commercial agreement with Bakkt, Inc. in March 2025 to integrate DTR’s stablecoin-based technology infrastructure with Bakkt’s platform.
+DTR was acquired by Bakkt, Inc. on April 30, 2026.

 SoftBank

 In 2017, Naheta joined SoftBank Investment Advisors as an investment manager in the Vision Fund, a technology-focused fund, and was responsible for acquisitions and public equity investments.

 At the fund, Naheta supported SoftBank's acquisition of a $3.6 billion stake in Silicon Valley–based graphics chipmaker Nvidia in 2017.
 SoftBank sold its stake in the chipmaker in January 2019, making a profit of $3.3 billion on its investment.
 During Naheta's time at the Vision Fund, he led several other investments such as Auto1, Wirecard, Roivant Sciences, Brazilian logistics company Loggi, Energy Vault, Creditas and Cambridge Mobile Telematics (CMT).

 Roivant Sciences' founder, and future presidential candidate Vivek Ramaswamy described Naheta as a 'very fast study.

 In June 2020, SoftBank named Naheta as a Senior Vice President of Investments for SoftBank Group, becoming the CEO of SB Management, a newly formed unit of SoftBank, which manages the fund SB Northstar.
 It was later revealed that SB Northstar was the "Nasdaq Whale" responsible for massive investments in US tech stocks in the summer of 2020.

 In December 2021, Bloomberg reported that Naheta was in talks to leave SoftBank Group, possibly taking "an advisory role at the firm to focus on his own long-only fund".